-So, you’re finally ready to buy a home, but 30 years seems like a long time to make mortgage payments.
-You want to pay off the debt as soon as possible, but you’re not sure what the downsides are to a shorter loan term.
+So, you’re ready to buy a home, but 30 years seem like a long time to make mortgage payments.

 - What To Expect With a 30-Year Mortgage